 On the other hand, these breeds have been bred exclusively for companionship for much longer:

 They all live for human company.
 But it’s no coincidence that they’ve never had to work.
 And they all have a higher frequency of health problems related to their body shape.

 When dogs don’t need to be physically fit enough to work, breeders may choose to pursue extreme features like tiny size or a flat face.
 These traits can look cute.
 But they can be awful for a dog’s health.

 Today, those breeding decisions can result in heart ache and hefty vets bills for unprepared pet owners.

 Our hopes and expectations of dog ownership are as unique as everything else about us.

 There’s no simple formula for finding the right dog breed for you.

 Do lots of research, and try to meet several dogs belonging to the breeds you consider.
-Don’t forget there are also mixed breed dogs, and rescue dogs of unknown ancestry to consider.
+Don’t forget about mixed breed dogs, and rescue dogs of unknown ancestry.

-In fact rescuing an older dog can be a great way of finding a dog which is well matched to you.
+In fact rescuing an older dog can be a great way of finding a dog which suits you.

-The shelter staff will already have a detailed understanding of what their adult personality is like, and what their care needs are.
+The shelter staff will already have a good understanding of what their adult personality is like, and what their care needs are.